Skip to main content

 DIY pet toys

-We all know the sinking feeling of buying a pricey pet toy, just to watch a pet sniff it… and walk away!
-Making your own toys is great fun, low cost and is a wonderful way to get your pets playing.
+We all know the sinking feeling of buying a pricey pet toy, just to watch your pet sniff it and walk away!
+Making your own toys is great fun, low cost and a wonderful way to get your pets playing.

 Easy tunnels for small rodents

 Looking for a super-quick DIY toy?
-A simple empty cardboard loo roll or kitchen roll tube makes a fun tunnel for small rodents, without spending any extra money!
+A simple, empty cardboard tube or kitchen roll tube makes a fun tunnel for small rodents.
+And you won’t have to spend any extra money!

 Fun pet toy projects

-We have plenty of articles on our website with instructions on how to make DIY toys.
+We have plenty of guides on how to make DIY toys for your pets.
 Check out these four below to get started:

 Looking for more tips?
 Visit our page on how to save money as a pet owner.